-Prepayments comprise prepaid expenses concerning insurance premiums.
+Prepayments comprise prepaid expenses concerning rent, subscriptions and other expenses.

 Deferred tax assets and liabilities

 Deferred income tax is measured using the balance sheet liability method in respect of temporary differences arising between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes on the basis of the intended use of the asset and settlement of the liability, respectively.